AndresSaldanaRdz/Neural-Network-Rocket-Lander/README.md

 NeuralNetHolder, the file that instructs the game to use the neural network to control the rocket.

+Landing 1 and 2, is just evidence of the code and game working.

 To run the game with the neural network (on windows);

-1. Download the Game.zip file
+1. Download the Game.zip file (unavailable right now as its too big)
 2. Replace "NeuralNetHolder.py" in the downloaded folder and add Game_functions.py.
 3. Navigate to the stripes folder and type “. \activate” to launch the virtual environment
 4. Go back to the main folder and install the requirements with “pip install -r . \requirements.txt”